10. News from Yalta

 A false Dimitri – the Yalta impostor

 An impostor is a person who takes over authority or possessions in an illegal way.
-Russia has known three such impostors in the so-called Смутное время (Smutnoye Vremya) or Time of Troubles.
+Russia has known three such impostors in the so-called Смутное время [Smutnoye Vremya] or Time of Troubles.

-After that three “false Dimitri’s” have presented themselves.
+After that, three «false Dimitri’s» have presented themselves.
 The first was Grigori Otrepyev († 1606) who was in fact an ambitious monk.
 He actually succeeded, with support of the Polish, the cossacks and the peasants, to become czar Dimitri I on June 30, 1605.
 Less than one year later he was killed.

 The false Dimitri’s were also called Pseudo-demetrius (Latin), Lzhedmitri (misleading Dimitri) or Dimitri Samozvanets (Dimitri, the self-declared ruler).

-The Time of Troubles ended on February 21, 1613 with the election of czar Michael Fyodorovich Romanov (1596-1645), the first czar of the Romanov dinasty, the rulers over Russia until the 1917 revolution.
+The Time of Troubles ended on February 21, 1613, with the election of czar Michael Fyodorovich Romanov (1596-1645), the first czar of the Romanov dinasty, the rulers over Russia until the 1917 revolution.

 Rocks, my refuge…

-“Starrender Fels, mein Aufenthalt…”’ are words from the collection of songs Schwanengesang (Swan-song) no. 5, written by Franz Schubert (1797-1828),.
+The words «Starrender Fels, mein Aufenthalt...» or «Thundery rocks, my refuge...» are taken from Aufenthalt (Refuge), the song no. 5 of the collection Schwanengesang (Swan-song), written by Franz Schubert (1797-1828).
 The lyrics were written by Ludwig Rellstab (1799-1860), and were inspired by Goethe's Faust.

 Take it there personally.
 Let them sort it out.